NERSCPowering Scientific Discovery for 50 Years

 Biographical Sketch

 Kevin Gott is a staff member in the User Engagement Group (UEG) at NERSC.
-His primary interests are application performance research and scientific community engagement.
-He is one of the lead developers of AMReX, is working with a team of NERSC staff to develop a user community of practice and is the NERSC liaison for the OpenACC hackathon series.
-He won the 2022 ACM Gordon Bell award for research into the design of laser-based electron accelerators with the AMReX-based code WarpX.
+His primary interests are scientific community engagement and application performance research.
+He is a member of NERSC's Community Engagement Team, working on developing a community of practice with NERSC users, and is on the technical committee of AMReX.
+He won the 2022 ACM Gordon Bell award for research into the design of laser-based electron accelerators with the AMReX-based code WarpX and the LBNL Director's Achievement Award for Exceptional Scientific Achievement in 2023.

 He joined UEG after holding a postdoc and staff position with the Application Performance Group (APG), where he focused on optimizing scientific applications using a variety of methods including porting and optimization of scientific applications to GPUs using CUDA, HIP and DPC++; implementing asynchronous I/O functionality; and designing, coding and optimizing new AMR interpolation algorithms.